The North American facial injectable market is expected to grow to $5.8 billion by 2024 – wow!

 - The forehead.
 Botox can be applied to the forehead to reduce the appearance of a lined, furrowed face.

-Learn Cosmetic Injectables with Training from National Laser Institute
+Botox Training at National Laser Institute

 Our courses include didactic (classroom) education and clinical hands-on training to provide you with the ultimate learning experience!

 In the classroom, you will learn things like facial anatomy, Botox injection techniques and patient care.
 This will prepare you for your clinical hands-on training in a luxury medical spa environment.